 Vomiting during the first 12 weeks of pregnancy is very common.
 It is typically nothing to worry about unless oral hygiene is neglected as well.
 If vomiting is prolonged or occurs during multiple pregnancies, there is a higher chance dental erosion will develop.

 Common symptoms of early dental erosion may include:

 Common symptoms of advanced dental erosion may include:

 If the erosion area is small, a composite resin filling is typically recommended.
-In short, composite is a tooth-colored, adhesive bonding material made of glasslike filler particles and acrylic resin.
+Composite is a tooth-colored, adhesive bonding material made of glasslike filler particles and acrylic resin.
 It is a durable and strong material that can last up to 15 years.

-If the erosion only develops on one side of a tooth, such as the facial or chewing side, a porcelain veneer is typically recommended.
-In essence, veneers are thin shells of tooth-colored materials that fit over the front of teeth to improve their appearance and protect them from damage.
+If erosion only develops on one side of your tooth, a porcelain veneer may be recommended.
+Veneers are thin shells of tooth-colored materials that fit over the front of teeth to improve their appearance and protect them from damage.

-If the erosion develops on more than one side of the tooth, a crown is usually necessary.
-In short, crowns are tooth-colored, gold, silver, or metal caps that fit over teeth and protect them from damage.
-They also restore the function, shape, and look of your natural teeth.
+In severe cases, if the erosion develops on more than one side of your tooth, a crown is usually necessary.
+Dental crowns are tooth-colored, gold, silver, or metal caps that fit over teeth and protect them from damage.
+They restore the function, shape, and look of your natural teeth.

-However, an inlay or onlay may be recommended instead of a crown, depending on the patient’s situation.
-These restorations are used when a cavity is too large for a dental filling.
+A dental inlay or onlay may be recommended instead of a crown.
+Inlays and onlays are used when a cavity is too large for a dental filling.